tanu91112/fraudguard_labs/README.md

 **Note: The AI layer is inference-only for this hackathon prototype and is designed to be easily replaceable with trained ML models in production**

+**Note:⚠️ Security Note: All keys used in this repository are dummy/test values.
+No real private keys or user funds are involved.**